Asymptotics of analytic torsion for hyperbolic three--manifolds: Introduction

 Our definition of analytic torsion for cusped manifolds is the same as in \cite{Park} or \cite{MP} (we could have just quoted the results of the latter but we use a slightly different method to prove the asymptotic expansion of the heat kernel which is better suited to the rest of this paper).
 Let $M$ be a finite-volume manifold and $K_t^p$ its heat kernel on $p$-forms (we will suppose here that the coefficients are in a strongly acyclic bundle, but with more work one can see that the definition carries over to the general case, see \cite{Park},\cite{MP}).
 One defines the analytic torsion as in the compact case, by putting:

-(which does not depend on $t_0>0$); see \ref{Sanal} below or \cite{MP} for the (many) details needed to ensure the convergence of the integral and their analytic continuation.
-In a sequence of finite covers we study the first summand using the geometric side of the trace formula and the second one using the spectral side, as in \cite[Section 4]{BV}.
-The spectral side is dealt with using the uniform spectral gap property established there; however the part coming from the continuous spectrum causes some additional difficulty which explains the conditionality of our approximation on an hypothesis on intertwining operators which we were not able to check for general sequences.
+which does not depend on $t_0 > 0$.
+The justification of this definition uses meromorphic continuation and is highly nontrivial, see \ref{torsion} below or \cite{MP} for the details needed to ensure the convergence of the integrals and their analytic continuation.
+In a sequence of manifolds we study the first summand using the geometric side of the trace formula and the second one using the spectral side, as in \cite[Section 4]{BV}.
+The spectral side is dealt with using the uniform spectral gap property established there; however the part coming from the continuous spectrum causes some additional difficulty which explains the conditionality of our approximation on the hypothesis \ref{cond_entr} on intertwining operators which we were not able to check for general sequences.
 The study of the geometric side is actually quite simple once the asymptotic expansion for $K_t^p$ at $t\to 0$ has been established (see Proposition \ref{dea}) using our unrefined trace formula.
-We remark that in \cite{thesis} we dealt with these problems in the more general context of finite-volume hyperbolic good orbifolds.
+We remark that in \cite{thesis} we dealt with these problems in the more general context of finite-volume hyperbolic good orbifolds---the elliptic terms in the trace formula do not cause any real additional difficulty.

-We also show that under the same hypotheses as for the approximation of analytic torsion there is an asymptotic equality between absolute torsion for the truncated manifold $M^Y$ and regularized analytic torsion for the complete manifold, cf. Theorem \ref{Main2} below.
+We also show that under hypotheses (very) slightly more restrictive as for the approximation of analytic torsion there is an asymptotic equality between absolute analytic torsion for the truncated manifold $M^Y$ and regularised analytic torsion for the complete manifold, cf. Theorem \ref{Main2} below.
 As in the proof of the approximation result we separate into small and large times.
-For small times we estimates on the integral of automorphic kernels over the truncated manifolds and a result of W. L\"uck and T. Schick \cite{LS}.
-For large times we need to control the spectral gap for the truncated manifolds and this is achieved using techniques inspired from F. Calegari and A. Venkatesh \cite[Chapter 6]{CV}.
+We deal with the small-time part in Section \ref{CMA_small}, where we use estimates on the integral of automorphic kernels over the truncated manifolds and a result of W. L\"uck and T. Schick \cite{LS}; for this part we also need to extend the well-known Gaussian bound for the heat kernel (proven for example in \cite[Section 5]{RS}) to the case of the universal covers of truncated manifolds; we explain how to adapt the arguments from loc. cit. in Appendix \ref{heat}.
+The large times are taken care of in Section \ref{CMA_large}; the main point in the proof is to control the spectral gap for the truncated manifolds (Proposition \ref{ver}) and this is achieved using techniques inspired from F. Calegari and A. Venkatesh \cite[Chapter 6]{CV}.